13 Filesystem and Input/Output (IO)

 Opening files is easy.
 Just use the openFile() method instead of createFile().
 In the first argument of openFile() you provide the path to the file that you want to open.
 Then, on the second argument you provide the flags (or, the options) that dictates how the file is opened.

 You can see the full list of options for openFile() by visiting the documentation for OpenFlags9.
-But the main flag that you will most certainly be worried about is the mode flag.
+But the main flag that you will most certainly use is the mode flag.
 This flag specifies the IO mode that the file will be using when it get’s opened.
 There are three IO modes, or, three values that you can provide to this flag, which are:

 • read_only, allows only read operations on the file.
 All write operations are blocked.